SathyaBhat/sathyabh.at/content/wrap-up-of-wrap-ups-2023/index.md

 type = "post"
 date = 2023-12-30
-summary = "A wrap-up of all the wrap-ups of 2023." title = "Collecting all the year-in-reviews and lookbacks from various service for 2023" url = "/2023/12/30/wrap-up-of-wrap-ups-2023" images = ["/2023/12/30/wrap-up-of-wrap-ups-2023/thumb-wrapup.png"]
+summary = "A wrap-up of all the wrap-ups of 2023." title = "Collecting all the year-in-reviews and lookbacks from various services for 2023" url = "/2023/12/30/wrap-up-of-wrap-ups-2023" images = ["/2023/12/30/wrap-up-of-wrap-ups-2023/thumb-wrapup.png"]
 +++